An Analysis of Lemmatization on Topic Models of Morphologically Rich Language

-While not satisfactorily explored in the topic modeling community, morphology has been actively investigated in the context of word-embeddings.
-The latent topic vectors that topic models discover have many parallels to continuous embeddings---both are real-valued representations that stand proxy for (some notion of) lexical semantic information.
+Though its analysis is nascent in the context of topic modeling, morphology has been actively investigated in the context of word embeddings.
+Topic proportions parallel continuous embeddings: both are real-valued representations of lexical semantic information.
 Most notably, \namecite{BianGL14} learned embeddings for individual morphemes jointly within the standard {\sc word2vec} model \cite{mikolov2013distributed} and \namecite{SoricutO15} used the embeddings themselves to induce morphological analyzers.
 Character-level embedding approaches have also been explored with the express aim of capturing morphology \cite{santos2014learning,LingDBTFAML15}.